froberge/ansible_terraform_config/docs/README.md

 # Ansible Terraform Config
-Read this in other languages: :fr:[ French/Français](README.fr.md)

----

 This repository contains the Terraform code to provision VM on the different cloud providers.

 This repository is part of the [Ansible Terraform Cloud VM Deployment Demo](https://github.com/froberge/ansible_terraform_cloud_vm_deployment)